 - GSP Command Mode: This is the mode that is active when you enter [ctrl]-B. It is where you enter the GSP commands. - Console Mode: This mode is active when you enter the GSP CO command.
 If the OS is booted you will have access to the MPE Command Interpreter.
 If you are connected via the remote console port you can establish an independent session to the OS with the command 'SE' if the ldev has been properly configured on this port.
-See the section on how to configure the ldev on the modem port in MPE.(???
-Where is this?) - VFP or Alert Mode: The Virtual Front Panel is the method used to display the chassic codes or the state of the front panel LEDs.
+See the section titled 'Console and Remote Port Configuration (CA, ER)' If the system is not booted, you may see the Boot Console Handler (BCH) or Initial System Loader (ISL>) prompt depending on the state of the system.Configuring the Console Terminal - VFP or Alert Mode: The Virtual Front Panel is the method used to display the chassic codes or the state of the front panel LEDs.
 This mode is also entered if a hardware chassic code arrive that indicates a problem with the hardware while in the Early Boot Mode after a TC or RS command.